12 Best Small Towns in Wales

 An hour's drive north of Tintern and equally close to the English border lies the charming market town of Hay-on-Wye.
 Located in the county of Powys, it's another great place to enjoy a small-town Wales experience.

 Many tourists are drawn here from across the globe for the numerous bookstores that have set up shop here, many of them specializing in specific genres.
 This relationship with books started back in 1988, when forward-thinking towns' folk established the now famous Hay Literary Festival, held over a 10-day period in May and June.

 Book fans and writers congregate here to swap stories (literally) and participate in book-related events.
 The town has also become something of a draw for its music festival, too.

 The town also features a number of must-see attractions.
 Topping the list is Hay Castle.
 While remnants of the original medieval castle can still be seen, most have been incorporated into the later 17th-century mansion built on its foundations.
 Now open to the public, the castle's grounds are also fun to explore.

-An easy day trip from the Welsh capital of Cardiff (it's only a 45 minute drive due west), the town of Merthyr Mawr has much to commend it.
+An easy day trip from the Welsh capital of Cardiff, a 20-minute drive to the south, the town of Merthyr Tydfil has much to commend it.
 In addition to its many dining, shopping, and entertainment opportunities, the town boasts a number of attractions that are well worth visiting.

 One of the best is Cyfarthfa Castle (Castell Cyfarthfa).
 Now an art gallery and museum, this formidable looking mansion was built in the 1820s and can be visited as part of an interesting guided tour, or for any number of events and festivals.